PyPiSan/PyPisan/README.md

 ### Hello folks 👋

-PyPiSan hereeee, PyPi as in 'Python Package Index' and 'San' the first three letters of my name.😜
+PyPiSan heeeeere, PyPi as in 'Python Package Index' and 'San' the first three letters of my name.😜

 I am not Otaku, however, a Japanophile, I think 🤔